 Empirical analysis also shows that was chosen as these parameters minimize the bandwidth utilized, considering both the expected number of blocks downloaded due to false positives and the size of the filters themselves.

-constructed.
-This ensures the key is deterministic while still varying from
+This ensures the key is deterministic while still varying from block to block.

 Since the value